igrigorik/http-client-hints/browser_implementation_considerations.md

 ## Server preference persistence

-Browsers MAY maintain a server's `Accept-CH` preference beyond the current browsing session.
+User agents MAY maintain a server's `Accept-CH` preference beyond the current browsing session.
 When they do, they MUST clear that preference in the usual cases where such state is cleared.
 (Browsing history cleared, etc).

+TODO: Turn this into normative text.

+## Viewport changes
+User agents MAY re-request image resources in case that the viewport have changed since the time in which these resources were requested.

 TODO: Turn this into normative text.